-Choose your new OR Pre-owned flute and take it away today with ‘Take it Away‘ lower interest rates subsidised loans (for children and young people)
+Choose your new OR Pre-owned flute and take it away today with ‘Take it Away‘ lower interest rates subsidised loans.

-Take it away aims to make musical instruments more accessible to children and young people (up to the age of 25) by providing interest-free loans of up to £2,000.
+Take it Away aims to make musical instruments more accessible by providing interest-free loans of up to £2,000.

 • Loans can be arranged either in-store or by mail order.